fahadsheikh003/Cuckoo-Setup-Guide/Commands.md

+# This guide works for Ubuntu 20.04.
+For Ubuntu 22.04 you have to update source list.
 # Before starting make sure virtualization is enabled on the host
 # And make sure if your installing ubuntu as the main OS then must disable secure boot